Case Study: Charlotte Fletcher

 My tutor was just an email or phonecall away, and the visits she made to my placement were when it was most convenient to me.
 I never felt as though I couldn’t ask for help, and she was patient with me if I didn’t finish all my work on time.

-I really enjoyed the variety within the subjects, and the necessity of undertaking a work placement meant that it wasn’t just essays and writing all the time (which although useful and essential, can be rather dull), but that I could actually get real, hands-on experience with different animals.
+I really enjoyed the variety within the subjects, and the necessity of undertaking a work placement meant that it wasn’t just essays and writing all the time (which although useful and essential, can be rather dull), rather that I could actually get real, hands-on experience with different animals.
 My plans for the future include perhaps opening my own pet shop, or even an animal sanctuary, so this experience is absolutely vital in becoming good at what I want to do.

 My advice to anyone looking to do this course would be: Go for it.
 This is a fantastic, well thought out course which keeps you interested, has very reasonable fees, and is fully flexible to fit around you.